zou-Justin/APCSFinalProject/README.md

 Justin 6/6/2021
 Made timer look better and started a bit of work on showing moves when you select a piece

+Justin 6/7/2021
+Made it so you can see all the available squares when selecting a piece.